11 October 2025

 A: Christ, have mercy.

-L: Lord Jesus, you brought us freedom
+L: Lord Jesus, you call us to serve one master, God alone:

 Lord, have mercy.